ibm-cloud-docs/ibm-cloud-provider-for-terraform/manage_resources.md

-# Managing IBM Cloud resources with IBM Cloud Provider plug-in for Terraform
+# Managing IBM Cloud resources with Terraform
 {: #manage_resources}

-Use the IBM Cloud Provider plug-in for Terraform CLI to create your platform and infrastructure resources in {{site.data.keyword.cloud_notm}}.
+Use the Terraform CLI to create your platform and infrastructure resources in {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

 ## Provisioning IBM Cloud resources